IonelaElla/adbooking/README.md

 * The application focuses on core features such as submitting booking requests.
 It does not include an admin portal for capabilities like creating ad spaces; instead, it relies on a [script](./src/main/resources/db/dml/insert_ad_spaces.sql) to insert ad spaces directly into the PostgreSQL database.
 * An advertiser cannot submit a new booking request if its dates overlap with any existing approved bookings for the same ad space.
 Likewise, before approving a request, the application verifies that the requested dates do not conflict with other approved bookings.
 * The current version of the application allows multiple users to submit booking requests without checking for conflicts with other pending requests.
 However, administrators may approve events based on a FIFO principle.
+* We use a UUID as the entity’s external ID to avoid exposing the internal database ID through our endpoints for security reasons.

 ## Ad Spaces Booking API – Specification